 Candy & Cosmetics

-Cosmetics & nail-care are other businesses that do pretty well through recession because women hunt for an inexpensive way to indulge & pamper themselves.
+Cosmetics & nail care are other businesses that do pretty well through the recession because women hunt for an inexpensive way to indulge & pamper themselves.

 The recession doesn’t affect everybody.
-Many über-rich people are living in Russia, Asia & Middle East who have no qualms about splurging for private jumbo jets or for their own private islands to sun-soak on in Mediterranean.
-Despite recession, these rich people still snatch designer handbags & accessories from stores like Hermés & Prada, which actually reported rise in profit by 13% & 66% respectively in the year 2008.
+Many über-rich people are living in Russia, Asia & Middle East who have no qualms about splurging for private jumbo jets or for their own private islands to sun-soak on in the Mediterranean.
+Despite the recession, these rich people still snatch designer handbags & accessories from stores like Hermes & Prada, which actually reported a rise in profit by 13% & 66% respectively in the year 2008.

 These industries act like the financial scavengers through the recession period… feasting on rotten remains that are left after the beating to the economy.
 The repossession man has the job to repossess the vehicles & other property that the owners fail to pay for.
 In 2008, over 1.6 million automobiles were repossessed (12% increase from 2007)!!!

-Another industry (service) that makes profits from others misfortunes is the junk removal industry that.
+Another industry (service) that makes profits from others’ misfortunes is the junk removal industry.
 When banks foreclose homes, a few indebted homeowners flee from their homes & leave behind all their possessions.
-A bankruptcy lawyer also keeps very busy through recession!
+A bankruptcy lawyer also keeps very busy through the recession!
 It is believed that over 1 million people had filed for insolvency in U.S. in 2008.
-As a matter of fact 30% more lawyers in this field entered this profession to keep pace with this overwhelming demand!!!
+As a matter of fact, 30% more lawyers in this field entered this profession to keep pace with this overwhelming demand!!!

 A Federal employee of U.S. government enjoys marvelous job security during recessions.
 As federal governments announce more projects for public works, these contract administrators help handle the bids from the private sector contractor.
 Government accountants shall also be highly demanded as SEC & other regulation bodies increase their regulations of financial sectors & big businesses.
 Other good government sectors for jobs will be homeland security, information technology, taxes & health care administrations.

-They say sins always win when economy’s losing!
-At the time of Great Depression, cigarette sales had skyrocketed.
+They say sins always win when the economy’s losing!
+At the time of the Great Depression, cigarette sales had skyrocketed.

 A sure-short winner during recession was Wal-Mart.
-This big box supermarket has spread stores all around the globe & has knocked off many smaller competitors.
-The low prices have acted as a trump politics through recession.
-During initial months in the year 2009, this superstore reported 5.1% increase in its profits.
+This big-box supermarket has spread stores all around the globe & has knocked off many smaller competitors.
+The low prices have acted as a trump politics through the recession.
+During the initial months in the year 2009, this superstore reported 5.1% increase in its profits.

 The fastest growth areas in IT jobs happen to be software designing & development, systems administration & networking, software implementation & analysis, testing & QA, database administration, etc.

-Nursing is one profession which everyone will agree is in very high demand.
+Nursing is one profession that everyone will agree is in very high demand.
 Bureau of Labor Statistics estimates that there’ll be 587,000 fresh jobs in the profession of nursing b/w 2006 & 2016.
-That happens to be the highest growth amongst all jobs in U.S.
+That happens to be the highest growth among all jobs in U.S.

 A Non-cyclical Business

-A recession proof business would not necessarily be a highly paid or attractive business!
+A recession-proof business would not necessarily be a highly paid or attractive business!
 So, if you are searching for strictly recession-proof businesses, then there’ll be some old standard jobs that aren’t too sexy, but are definitely reliable!!!
 A non-cyclical business will survive through the good times as well as the bad because these provide the very basic & necessary services.
 As a perfect example, we would like to quote funeral services.
 The funeral homes always see steady streams of business.
-Another one is taxes, one’s life’s guarantee!
-Public utilities such as electricity, waste disposal & gas are essential for comfortable & clean functioning of the society.
-Other industries which fall under non-cyclical banner are the religious organizations, pharmaceuticals, the military, veterinary services & repair technicians.
+Another one is taxed, one’s life’s guarantee!
+Public utilities such as electricity, waste disposal & gas are essential for the comfortable & clean functioning of the society.
+Other industries which fall under the non-cyclical banner are religious organizations, pharmaceuticals, the military, veterinary services & repair technicians.